25 – Live At Carnegie Hall – Chicago

 # 1 – Live At Leeds – The Who

-In the number one spot on our 25 Best Classic Rock Live Albums Of All Time is the most famous classic rock live album of all time.
-Chosen by the readers as the number one pick, this album has stood the test of time defining the power of The Who as one of the most exciting and intense rock bands to ever appear on the concert stage.
+In the number one spot on our 25 Best Classic Rock Live Albums Of All Time is the most famous classic rock live album.
+Chosen by the readers as the number one pick, this album has stood the test of time, defining the power of The Who as one of the most exciting and intense rock bands ever appearing on the concert stage.
 Fueled by the madhouse drumming of Keith Moon, the virtuoso superhuman playing of John Entwistle, the intense arm-swinging rhythmic playing of Pete Townshend, and the out-of-this-world vocal supremacy of Roger Daltry, The Who were a force on the stage that could not be stopped until all the instrument were left broken in pieces.

 Original Album track listing: